visit-dav/visit/docs/SphynxDocs/Intro/The_Main_Window.rst

 Applying settings
 ~~~~~~~~~~~~~~~~~

-When using one of VisIt's control windows, you must click the **Apply**
+When using one of VisIt_'s control windows, you must click the **Apply**
 button for the new settings to take effect.
 All control windows have an
 **Apply** button in the lower left corner of the window.
 By default, new
 settings are not applied until the **Apply** button is clicked because it is
 more efficient to make several changes and then apply them at once.
-VisIt has
+VisIt_ has
 a mode called **Auto apply** that makes all changes in settings take place
 immediately. **Auto apply** is not enabled by default because it can cause
 plots to be regenerated each time settings change and for the database sizes
-for which VisIt is designed, auto apply may not always make sense.
+for which VisIt_ is designed, auto update may not always make sense.
 If you
-prefer to have new settings apply immediately, you can enable auto apply by
+prefer to have new settings apply immediately, you can enable auto update by
-clicking on the **Auto apply** check box in the upper, right hand corner of
+clicking on the **Auto update** check box in the middle of the **Main Window**
-the **Main Window**.
-If **Auto apply** is enabled, you do not have to
+.
+If **Auto update** is enabled, you do not have to click the **Apply**
-click the **Apply** button to apply changes.
+button to apply changes.

 .. image:: images/Intro-ApplyButton.png